Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 Second, a T-shaped incision means there is an area on both sides of that T that will have a reduced blood supply.
 Research shows that maintaining a good blood supply to the surgical site reduces complications and makes healing easier.

 With a T-junction, there is a higher chance of wound break down, poor healing and a longer recovery time.
-For those reasons, Doctor Bernard prefers the vertical incision instead of the T-junction.
+For those reasons, Doctor Bernard prefers the vertical incision to the T-junction.

 Conclusion

-This approach isn’t one size fits all.
+This approach isn’t one-size-fits-all.
 Each patient is unique.
-The surgery will be tailored to your exact cosmetic concerns and goals.
-It all starts with a consultation and creating an individualized surgical plan to improve your body post-weight loss with as few surgeries as possible.
+The surgery will be tailored to your individual cosmetic concerns and goals.
+It all starts with a consultation and creating an individualized surgical plan to augment your post-weight loss body with as few surgeries as possible.

 Bernard Beldholm Logo